Strategic Water Quality Initiatives Fund

 Criteria: The requirements for this program are identified in Parts 52 and 53, Act 451 of the Public Acts of 1994, as amended, as well as Administrative Rules (R323.951- R323.965).
 Primarily, applicants must present environmentally sound, cost effective water pollution control projects which are drawn from Project Priority Lists (PPLs) administered by EGLE.

-- A municipality is first ranked on the PPL by submitting a project plan to EGLE.
+- A municipality is ranked on the PPL.

 - The municipality is included in the annual fundable range according to priority ranking.

 - The municipality submits plans and specifications for EGLE review.